irion94/Smoothie/README.md

 # Smoothie Delight
-This is a simple SPA website created using Reactjs.<br>The content is available at this address:[smoothie-delight.herokuapp.com](https://smoothie-delight.herokuapp.com/)
+This is a simple SPA website created using Reactjs.<br>The content is available at this address: [smoothie-delight.herokuapp.com](https://smoothie-delight.herokuapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).